Trial of Patrick Eugene Prendergast: Wade's reaction

 After the court adjourned, Wade spoke to reporters.
 Wade was described by the Chicago Tribune as being "so indignant over the verdict that he hardly had words to express his feelings.
-He had looked for a life imprisonment verdict at the most, and was not prepared for the death Pentaly.
+He had looked for a life imprisonment verdict at the most, and was not prepared for the death penalty.
 Wade remarked, "I will bank my life that this boy will never hang.
 We have made a motion for a new trial that will be heard in a few weeks.
 Should that fail, we shall carry the case to the Supreme Court.
 Wade stated that in their forthcoming motion for a new trial, the defense intended to allege that A. Gordon Murray (a juror) had given false testimony in juror selection when he denied having been close friends of the late Harrison.
 They would also object to aspects of Brentano's jury instructions.
 They would also argue that Doctors Church, Moyer, Dewey, and Brower (who the state had originally tasked with assessing Prendergast) as well as nine physicians brought by the state and three physicians brought by the defense had in fact given testimony that in effect pronounced Prendergast insane.